zhangzhongnan928/mcp-warpcast-server/README.md

 # Warpcast MCP Server

 A Model Context Protocol (MCP) server for Warpcast integration that allows you to use Claude to interact with your Warpcast account.
 The implementation now follows the [FastMCP](https://modelcontextprotocol.io) style server from the MCP Python SDK.
-A small stub of the SDK is bundled so the project can run without external dependencies.

 ## Features